ahmadraza009/tmdb-app/README.md

 Replace token in environment.ts with your own from TMDB Run ng serve

+Architecture:

+- App divided into modules for features
+- Lazily loaded modules for improved performance
+- Shared components for common UI
+- State management using signals and RxJs
+- Seperate data services to communicate with API
+- HTTP interceptors for auth mechanism

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.